konsumer/rawproto/README.md

 - [protoquery](https://github.com/konsumer/protoquery) - this was some of the start of ideas for this.
 No one is probly using this.
 Essentially it's the same stuff in [query](https://github.com/konsumer/rawproto/blob/master/test/query.test.js)
 - rawproto - This lib used to be able to do JSON and generate proto, and provided a different CLI.
 You should be able to use the new APIs to accomplish all the same stuff, but it may require a bit of a change to your code.
 Have a look at the [unit-tests](https://github.com/konsumer/rawproto/tree/master/test), to get an idea of how it works.

-## todo

-I have some ideas for improvement.
-I was in a hurry to get the new ideas working similar to how the older libs worked, and add all the new features, but It's far from optimized.

-- on-demand sub-tree parsing.
-Currently it needs to get sub-trees for query & walking, but it would be better if it only did this when it enters the LEN branch.
-- There is a lot of duplication of data in LEN fields (and non-LEN) like `reader`, `tree`, `value` and even kinda `pos` all describe the same bytes, often repeated.
-It would be better if it only used a single instance of bytes for all, and used offsets, so nothing has a "value" but you can pull values as needed.
-I could use a single `DataView` & buffer object, for the whole reader, and just use offsets to pull out values on-demand (`query`/`walk`/`display`/`getValue`.)
-- build `choices` by guessing & merging with another `choices` object.
-This could be used with last thing to make rendering simpler (all choices would be pre-configured, so choices + offsets get all values.)
-- build `choices` from existing proto.
-This could be used with above to allow guessing types of only the unknown fields, but leaving ther others.
-- build `choices` (guess) from existing JSON.
-This would allow taking some mock JSON and building proto or parsing protobuf.
-- setup recursive proxies so you can get values like `1.2.4.1.toString()` without query